Relax-db/dhkaneda-reservations/README.md

-# Relaxly Reservation Module
+# Relaxly Booking Module

-> A reservation module that allows users to select dates to reserve for a stay at a location in the Relaxly app.
+> A booking module that allows users to select dates to reserve for a stay at a location in the Relaxly app.

 ## Related Projects